Cancer Research UK logo.

 Meningioma

+Meningiomas develop in the layers of tissue that cover the brain and spinal cord, called meninges.
 The meninges are membranes that support and protect the brain and spinal cord.
 A clear fluid called cerebrospinal fluid (CSF) travels in the spaces formed by the meninges.

-Diagram showing the meninges, brain and spinal cord
+Diagram showing the meninges, brain and spinal cord.

 Meningiomas can start anywhere in the brain and spinal cord.